poc-examples/cluster-bootstrapper/README.md

 This is a github repo that sets up a running openshift cluster and launches a demo from [WorkShops Repo](https://github.com/poc-examples/workshops) using the rollout-controller helm chart at [rollout-controller helm chart](https://github.com/poc-examples/charts/tree/main/charts/rollout-controller).

-It uses the following ansible repos
+It uses the following ansible repos to do the initial configuration:

 - [gitops role](https://github.com/poc-examples/ansible-roles)
 - [secrets-manager role](https://github.com/poc-examples/secrets-manager-role)

-It uses the following terraform modules for infra
+It uses the following terraform modules to build the infra:

 - [terraform-clusters](https://github.com/poc-examples/terraform-clusters)